bmirandab/dsp/03-command_line.md

 > > Example: **ls | xargs -n 10 echo** This command will generate a list of files names and directories but specifies how many file names or directory names are processed by echo on each iteration, in this case it would be 10.

->> This is an example for github commit through terminal